Liberia at the 2008 Summer Olympics

 Liberia was represented at the 2008 Summer Olympics in Beijing, China by the Liberia National Olympic Committee.

-In total, three athletes including two men and one women represented Liberia in one sport: athletics.
+In total, three athletes including two men and one woman represented Liberia in one sport: athletics.

 Background

 Lesotho made their Olympic debut at the 1956 Summer Olympics in Melbourne, Victoria, Australia.
 After missing the 1992 Summer Olympics in Barcelona, Spain, Lesotho had appeared at every summer games.
 The 2008 Summer Olympics in Beijing, China marked the country's 11th appearance at the Summer Olympics.

 Competitors

 In total, three athletes represented Liberia at the 2008 Summer Olympics in Beijing, China across one sport.